How Many Pages Will My Cartridge Print?

-In short, page yield or duty cycle is the number of pages your cartridge should be able to print before it runs out of ink or toner.
+In short, page yield or duty cycle is the maximum number of pages your cartridge should be able to print before it runs out of ink or toner.

 However, things aren’t actually that straightforward.

 For years each major manufacturer had their own internal methods for calculating page yield and duty cycle.
 This caused problems.
-For example, how HP worked out that one of their black toner cartridges had a 2500 page yield / duty cycle would have been completely different to how Brother worked out that one of their equivalent cartridges had a 3000 page yield / duty cycle.
+For example, how HP worked out that one of their black toner cartridges had a 2500-page yield / duty cycle would have been completely different to how Brother worked out that one of their equivalent cartridges had a 3000-page yield / duty cycle.
 This, as you can imagine, made things incredibly confusing for consumers.